MicrosoftDocs/azure-devops-docs/docs/pipelines/process/multiple-phases.md

 # [Designer](#tab/designer)

-To add a new phase, select '...' on the process channel in **Tasks** tab of the pipeline.
+To add a new phase, select '...' on the pipeline channel in the **Tasks** tab of the pipeline.
 The conditions and order of execution for a phase are displayed when you select the phase in the editor.

 ---